Silent-Mosquito/Code-In-Place/README.md

-These are Python codes I made for Standford's Code In Place (CIP) course.
+These are Python codes I made for Stanford's Code In Place (CIP) course.

 They only work inside the CIP environment.